sleepdiary/core/README.md

 * [Sleep as Android](src/SleepAsAndroid/)
 * [Sleepmeter](src/Sleepmeter/)

+The example code includes the ability to translate these all to and from [Standard format](src/Standard).

 ## JavaScript library

 Each format includes example code for loading and saving documents in the relevant format.
 They have been packaged into a JavaScript library you can use in your own projects.